Generic name: glycopyrrolate and indacaterol (inhalation) [ GLYE-koe-PIR-oh-late-and-IN-da-KA-ter-ol ]

 Before taking this medicine

-To make sure Utibron Neohaler is safe for you, tell your doctor if you have:
+To make sure Utibron Neohaler is safe for you, tell your doctor if you have ever had:

 a thyroid disorder;